-- Tape Savings versus Disk

-Storage 80%

-- Tape Savings versus Cloud Storage - 78%
+- · Tape Savings versus Disk Storage - 80% - · Tape Savings versus Cloud Storage-78%

 The TCO advantage of tape over disk and the cloud is most compelling for archival storage.
+For HSLs, using tape for low-activity and archive data can provide huge financial savings.